CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

      ![image](../media/7-10-lab4-32.png)

 1. On the **Overview** blade  select **Recordsets** and notice the names of the four Azure DNS name servers assigned to the zone. **Copy** one of the name server addresses.
-You will need it in a future step.
+You will need it in a future step for the nslookup command below.

      ![image](../media/7-10-lab4-33-new.png)